 Medicaid eligibility can be divided into two broad categories: low-income children and families, and low-income seniors and people with disabilities.
-For more information about populations that must be covered as required by federal law and the optional populations for whom Kansas has extended coverage, see Figure 13, page 14.
+For more information about populations that must be covered as required by federal law and the optional populations for whom Kansas has extended coverage, see Figure 14, Page 15.

-States have the option to expand Medicaid to include low-income adults up to 138 percent of FPL under the Affordable Care Act (ACA).
+Under the ACA, states have the option to expand Medicaid to include low-income adults up to 138 percent of FPL.
 Kansas has not expanded Medicaid to this population.